orchestral/docs/2.0/installation.md

 > The installation process would automatically publish `orchestra/foundation` asset to your public path.

+### Installation using Composer

+You can install Orchestra Platform using Composer:

+	$ composer.phar create-project orchestra/platform

 ### Installation using GIT

 You can also choose to install Orchestra Platform using GIT: